ARM-software/libddssec/doc/about_libddssec.md

 certified using a remote private key).
 The local handle private key is used to certify a message.

-In addition, this handle stores the Subject Name and the RFC2253 Subject Name of its certificate:
+In addition, this handle stores the Subject Name and the RFC 2253 Subject Name of its certificate:

- - Subject Name is used to deduce the participant key guid
+ - Subject Name is used to deduce the participant key GUID
- - The RFC2253 version is used in the permission plugin
+ - The RFC 2253 version is used in the permission plugin

 ###### Handshake Handle